Any strongly controllable group system or group shift or any linear block code is a linear system whose input is a generator group

-\begin{ex2} The theory of group systems developed in \cite{FT} can be applied to block codes.
+\begin{ex}{3} The theory of group systems developed in \cite{FT} can be applied to block codes.
 We study the binary $(8,4,4)$ extended Hamming code or first order Reed-Muller code used as Example 4 in \cite{FT} (p.~1503 and 1510).
-This code is linear over $\bmcpz_2\times\bmcpz_2$.
-The trellis diagram for this code is shown in Figure 8 of \cite{FT}.
-The granule representatives or generators of this code are as follows:
+This code is linear over the alphabet group $A^t=\bmcpz_2\times\bmcpz_2$.
+By the convention used here, we assume the corresponding block group system $A$ has infinite extent but is only nontrivial over $[t,t+\ell]$; for this code $\ell=3$.
+The codewords of $A$ are shown in the first column of Table \ref{pgrp4}.
+The four elements of $A^t$ in parentheses are the codewords of the $(8,4,4)$ block code over $[t,t+3]$; the ellipses are trivial half infinite sequences of the identity of $A^t$.